NikoGal/zrfcxlsreader/README.md

 # zrfcxlsreader
-Read binary Excel files from ABAP with the libxls
+Read binary Excel files from ABAP with the libxls.

-This is zrfcxlsreader, Started RFC Server builded with the SAP NetWeaver RFC SDK specification with libxls for reading Excel files in the nasty old binary OLE format.
+This is zrfcxlsreader, Started RFC Server builded with the SAP NetWeaver RFC SDK specification and with the libxls. lixls is a nice C library for reading Excel files in the nasty old binary OLE format.

 The ABAP call is pretty simple:
 ```abap